Lisly25/push_swap/README.md

 		./push.swap 4 5 1 2 3 | ./checker 4 5 1 2 3

 	5/a: Run it without the pipe, and then you can specify the sequence of commands by typing them into the terminal (seprarted by pressing enter).
-When you've done inputting the instructions, press control + D (in linux/mac OS)
+When you're done inputting the instructions, press control + D (in linux/mac OS)

 		./cecker 4 5 1 2 3